legendcodermartino1245/ldac-optimization-guide/README.md

 }
 ```
 ## Adaptive bitrate ldac
-Non standard codec values other than 990 660 330 303 606 909 can appear here when adaptive bitrate is on like 452
+Non-standard LDAC bitrate values (e.g., 452 kbps) can appear during adaptive mode.
-The moment a stream starts, LDAC selects a bitrate tier (adaptive logic kicks in).
+These transient values occur right when a stream starts, as LDAC begins ramping and adaptive bitrate logic kicks in to settle on a stable tier (e.g., 990 / 660 / 330 or 909 / 606 / 303 depending on sample rate).
 LDAC adaptive bit rate adjustments: 2 is a key indicator of when LDAC Adaptive has finished ramping and stabilized at a specific bitrate tier.